 My mother protected the table with an old blanket folded into several layers with an old sheet on top, kept specially for ironing.

-There were of course proper iron stands, as shown in photos, but the Sunlight soap served its purpose well.
-It is interesting that the second photo shows a bar of Sunlight soap next to the iron.
+There were of course shop-bought iron stands, as shown in photos, but a bar of Sunlight soap served the purpose well.

-As the irons got really hot, the iron handles did too.
-So a cloth had to be wrapped round the handles before the irons could be used.
-You can just see this in the photo on the right.
+As the irons got really hot, the iron handle, being cast iron, did too.
+So a cloth had to be wrapped round the handles while the irons were used.

 Wooden handles did not get hot so quickly, but a cloth was still useful to wipe away any soot that found its way onto the iron from the burning coals.